y29r/tome-docs/docs/API.md

 	1. `#!luau cleanUp: () -> ()` &mdash; The clean up function.
 	2. `#!luau attachments: {Attachment}` &mdash; The array of attachments (shouldn't be mutated)

-Works just like `#!luau Tome:Attach` however any amount of objects can be provided, and once all the objects are successfully connected, a single clean up function is returned, which when called, will free all the attachments at once.
+Works just like [Tome:Attach] however any amount of objects can be provided, and once all the objects are successfully connected, a single clean up function is returned, which when called, will free all the attachments at once.

 !!! important ""
 	It's important to note that this method internally calls `#!luau Tome:Attach`.
 The same warning(s) apply from `#!luau Tome:Attach`, to here.